felixlu/awesome-stars/README.md

 - [yixiu001/serv00-login](https://github.com/yixiu001/serv00-login) - 同时支持serv00与ct8自动化批量保号，每3天自动登录一次面板，并且发送消息到Telegram
 - [danihodovic/celery-exporter](https://github.com/danihodovic/celery-exporter) - A Prometheus exporter for Celery metrics
 - [ninehills/blog](https://github.com/ninehills/blog) -
 - [V-know/ChatGPT-Telegram-Bot](https://github.com/V-know/ChatGPT-Telegram-Bot) - A Telegram bot with a silky smooth AI experience.
+UI enabled.
 - [THUDM/CodeGeeX4](https://github.com/THUDM/CodeGeeX4) - CodeGeeX4-ALL-9B, a versatile model for all AI software development scenarios, including code completion, code interpreter, web search, function calling, repository-level Q&A and much more.
 - [vllm-project/vllm](https://github.com/vllm-project/vllm) - A high-throughput and memory-efficient inference and serving engine for LLMs
 - [xorbitsai/inference](https://github.com/xorbitsai/inference) - Replace OpenAI GPT with another LLM in your app by changing a single line of code.
 Xinference gives you the freedom to use any LLM you need.
 With Xinference, you're empowered to run inference with any